brooklynrail/brooklynrail-platform/content/events/2020/09/common-ground-a-conversation-with-dr-vandana-shiva.md

 ---
-title: "Seeds of Resistance: A Conversation with Dr. Vandana Shiva, Metabolic Studio, and Nancy Klehm"
+title: Seeds of Resistance
-deck: A conversation with Dr. Vandana Shiva, Metabolic Studio, and and Nance Klehm
+deck: An update from Metabolic Studio featuring Dr. Vandana Shiva, Lauren Bon, Nance Klehm, & Milli Macen-Moore
 summary: Please join us for our fifth installment of Common Ground, where Dr.
   Vandana Shiva, Lauren Bon, Milli Macen-Moore, and Nance Klehm will share reflections on their relationship to seed